wptrainingteam/learn-wp-content/developer-learning-pathway/local-development-requirements/01-development-environment.md

 ## Introduction

-To develop with WordPress, there are a couple of things you will need to install on your computer, the first of which is a local development environment.
+To develop with WordPress, there are a few things you will need to install on your computer, the first of which is a local development environment.

 There are many options for local development environments, and in this lesson, you'll learn about some of the most popular options.